GeekerHWH/mirrorSpeedTest/README.md

 ![Chinese version](Demo/2024-02-03.png)

 # What's next
-- [x] solved contentLength = -1 problem so that the speed won't be negative
 - [x] input multiple URLs to test speeds
 - [x] added changeMirror.sh to change the mirror supported by default
 - [x] modulize speed test code